akvorado/akvorado/console/data/docs/99-changelog.md

 This also changes how geo IP is used for AS numbers: geo IP is used as last resort when configured.
 It also increases memory usage (1.3GB for ClickHouse).

+Another new feature is the ability to use a ClickHouse cluster deployment.
+This is enabled when specifying a cluster name in `clickhouse`→`cluster`.
+There is no automatic migration of an existing database.
+You should start from scratch and copy data from the previous setup.
+Do not try to enable the cluster mode on existing setup!

 Support for Docker Compose V1 (`docker-compose` command) has been removed in favor of Docker Compose V2 (`docker compose` command).
 On Ubuntu/Debian systems, this means you can no longer use the `docker-compose` package.
 On Ubuntu, you